 Curriculum Statement for Summer Term

 Year 6 – Class 11

-To help your child in Maths please ensure that they practise their times tables and complete all homework on time.
-Homework will be set every Wednesday and Friday.
+To help your child please ensure that they complete all homework that is set.
+The children will usually receive homework on Wednesday and Friday.

 These lessons will continue to be delivered by a qualified French teacher.